massoncheg/forgejo-docs/docs/admin/actions/runner-installation.md

   > **Warning:** there is no isolation at all and a single job can permanently destroy the host.

+  > **Warning:** processes forked out of a job may linger after the job is complete, possibly forever, if the job fails to wait for them to complete.

 ### Registering the runner

 To receive tasks from the Forgejo instance, the runner needs to be registered.